-For many of our customers, implementing a CMMS system is the first step into managing maintenance with a purpose built application.
-Smartspanner is perfect to transition from spreadsheets, whiteboards and notepads into a structured online system.
-This blog will point out the main benefits of a CMMS system although depending on the type of company, some of the benefits will be far more important that others.
+For many of our customers, it is the first time they are implementing a CMMS system in their organisation.
+Smartspanner is ideal to transition into from spreadsheets, whiteboards and notepads.
+A well structured maintenance software application brings many benefits.
+This blog will hightlight the main benefits of a CMMS system.
+Depending your type of company, some of the benefits will be far more important than others.

 This is the basic function of a maintenance team!
-Ensuring machines or facilities are available to the business for use ensure the business operations can achieve its performance targets.
-By adopting a structured system, reducing downtime through a CMMS application can actually happen in many ways;• Ensure PM tasks are not missed and in many cases, start developing the PM schedule for each asset.
+Ensuring machines or facilities are available to the business for use.
+By adopting a structured system, reducing downtime through a CMMS application can actually happen in many ways;• Ensure PM tasks are not missed or forgotten.

 Having data collected in a CMMS system can be very valuable and shouldn’t be overlooked.
-When tough decisions need to be made about renewing assets, replacing high value parts or optimising the size and deployment of your own team; having data available gives you insight to make informed decisions.
+At some point, tough decisions need to be made about renewing assets or replacing high value spares.
+It is also important for companies to optimise the size of the team; having data available gives you insight to make informed decisions.